Moderating Live Video Interviews

 Starting 15 minutes before the designated start time of a Live Video Interview, a Join Meeting button will appear on the interview activity page for the host, the participant, and any other administrator with the permissions to join the backroom of the meeting.

-While the participant is automatically taken to the front room of the meeting, any administrator who is not the official meeting host will be taken to the backroom by default.
+If the Waiting Room is not enabled, participants will automatically be taken to the front room of the meeting independent of whether or not the Host has joined.
+Likewise, Clients will automatically be taken to the backroom.

-As soon as both the participant and the host have joined the meeting, the recording begins.
+As soon as both the participant and the host have joined the meeting, the recording will begin.

 Starting the Meeting Audio Early